 Getting to Iguazu Falls

 My first sight of the Parque Nacional do Iguaçu was from the aeroplane.
-My flight from Rio de Janeiro, shortly before arriving at the tiny Foz do Iguaçu airport, circled the falls, probably for the benefit of the passengers.
+Just before arriving at the tiny Foz do Iguaçu airport, my flight from Rio de Janeiro circled the falls.
+This meant we could get a good look.

-From high up you can see the heavily cascading water, so loud you can almost hear it, and white mist emanating from the green forests, like a steaming hole in the earth.
+From high up you can see the heavily cascading water.
+It’s like you can almost hear it.
+White mist emanates from the green forests, like a steaming hole in the earth.

 best time to visit iguazu falls